Illinois Marital Settlement Agreements

 If negotiating the terms of your Marital Settlement Agreement has caused tension to build between you and your spouse, divorce attorney, Denise Erlich, can help you stay focused on the task at hand.
 Staying on track during negotiations can help you:

-If you and your spouse cannot agree about child support or spousal maintenance, a divorce attorney may be able to help you avoid a contested divorce.
+You may need mediation or court intervention.
 An experienced divorce attorney can advise you regarding the statutory guidelines for child support and maintenance, what is considered “income” by the court in calculating each parent’s income for purposes of calculating child support and maintenance, and ways to structure payments for child support and maintenance when the income of one or both spouses fluctuates from year-to-year.

 “Erlich Law Office exceeded my expectations in my divorce!
 Denise Erlich always had my back, was well prepared and was willing to do the tough stuff.
 I was very happy with the results, which is hard to say during a divorce.
 I highly recommend her services.
 She is very dedicated to her clients and goes above and beyond!!”